Adult, Professional, and Higher Education

 APHE Master’s of Education Program - Program Structure

-Coursework in the Master's of Education in Adult, Professional and Higher Education consists of student-centered approaches to teaching and learning that include critical reflection, research projects, collaborative learning opportunities and discussions that provide for in-depth and challenging learning experiences which can be applied to one's immediate and future work and life context.
+Coursework in the Master of Education in Adult, Professional and Higher Education degree program consists of student-centered approaches to teaching and learning that include critical reflection, research projects, collaborative learning opportunities and discussions that provide for in-depth and challenging learning experiences which can be applied to one's immediate and future work and life context.

 Adult education spans a variety of areas.
 Individuals may choose to work with learners who are developing basic skills in literacy or high school equivalency programs.
 Adult educators design and implement programs in community-based organizations such as non-profits, museums, or community recreation centers.
 Adult educators work in correctional facilities to help individuals develop life and employment skills.
 Despite the disparate nature of these positions, they have a core skill set.
 Educators in these areas have a strong understanding of adult learning and development theories, they understand how to utilize a variety of instructional methods that are appropriate for their content and population, and they understand how to effectively design and evaluate programs.

-Students who choose the adult learning and devlopment specialization may pursue a career as a(n):
+Students who choose the adult learning and development specialization may pursue a career as a(n):

 1. GED/HS Equivalency instructor,